artofpilgrim/portfolio-template/README.md

 Make sure to save the file once done editing.

 ## Defining Projects
 `Config/projects.txt` Contain a list of all your projects and adding more is really simple.
 When you create new Project folders, just copy the project folder name and populate the list, it's that simple.
-If you don't it won't show up on your landing page.
+If you don't it won't show up on your landing page then don't include the project name.
 This could be a good way to prepare a project for a later date or hide projects until you add the project folder name into the list.
 - Example Project
 - BigMegaGunExample